385 Area Code Scam Calls - 35,517 FTC Complaints from Salt Lake City, UT

 Not all 385 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 80.8%, meaning 8 out of 10 calls are robots.
-Calls pretending to be government, businesses, or family and friends follows at 63%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 79.3%, meaning 8 out of 10 calls are robots.
+Warranties & protection plans follows at 77.3%.
 If your phone rings from a 385 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Reducing your debt (credit cards, mortgage, student loans)